aisingapore/PeekingDuck/docs/use_cases/group_size_checking.md

 **3. Linking Individuals to Groups**

-WIP

-Once we have the 3D world coordinates of the individuals in the video, we can compare the distances between each pair of individuals and check if they are too close to each other.
+Once we have the 3D world coordinates of the individuals in the video, we can compare the distances between each pair of individuals.
+If they are close to each other, we assign them to the same group.
+This is a dynamic connectivity problem and we use the [quick find algorithm](https://regenerativetoday.com/union-find-data-structure-quick-find-algorithm/) to solve it.

 ## Nodes Used

-These are the nodes used in the earlier demo (also in [social_distancing.yml](https://github.com/aimakerspace/PeekingDuck/blob/dev/use_cases/social_distancing.yml)):
+These are the nodes used in the earlier demo (also in [group_size_checking.yml](https://github.com/aimakerspace/PeekingDuck/blob/dev/use_cases/group_size_checking.yml)):
 ```
 nodes:
 - input.live